jlescroart/tigrinus/README.md

 # tigrinus
-Code (in progress) for analyses of historic and modern sequencing data of tiger cats.
+Code (in progress) for analysis of historic and modern sequencing data of tiger cats.